Teaching Methods of the Center for Applied Legal Studies

 As noted, we consider the cases to be your cases, not ours.
 But our role is far from minimal.
 As “catalysts,” we will raise hundreds of questions about your work and we’ll also make suggestions from time to time.
 Our purpose is to stimulate your thinking, not to make decisions for you, so you may always question our suggestions.
 Also, as professional advocates and educators, we have a responsibility to ensure that the clients are being adequately represented.
 Part I of the Case Team Method therefore includes a statement authorizing us to intervene in your case under certain limited circumstances.
 To that extent, we serve as your safety net.

 This is not a comprehensive safety net.
 This standard is deliberately designed to discourage our intervention in a situation in which we simply feel that we would do the job differently from or better than you.
-At a hearing, for example, we will act only as observers and will not ordinarily speak to the judge.
+At an interview or hearing, for example, we will act only as observers and will not ordinarily speak to the adjudicator.
 We will, however, be available to consult with you, at your option, during any recess.
 We will give you the freedom to do the cases your own way, even if the process produces anxiety.
 We are confident, because of the structure of the Clinic and the quality of our students, that our standards of representation are higher than those of most practicing attorneys.
 Therefore, we can afford to allow you a great degree of freedom to make decisions and take action on your cases.
 You may learn much more from reflection on a “mistake” than from any amount of prior direction.

 Although you will take full responsibility for your case, there may be times during the semester when we might step in to give the team greater direction, input, or focus.
 During these times, we (your advisors) may tell you that we would like to become more active in our role with you because we feel that it is necessary to give you some suggestions which could include advice about priorities that we believe that you should consider, legal theories that you may be overlooking, and case-related time commitments that you may be over- or underestimating that may affect your case.